Synthetic ECG Signal Generation using Probabilistic Diffusion Models: Experimental Setup

-The training of and also the sampling from the DDPMs are done on the Arc (the HPC cluster at the University of Texas at San Antonio, UTSA).
+The training of and sampling from the DDPMs are done on the Arc (the HPC cluster at the University of Texas at San Antonio (UTSA)).
 Currently, Arc can run programs with two $V$-$100$ GPUs on each node.
 For this study, one node from the cluster with two parallel GPUs has been used.

-For the rest of the computations a descktop and a laptop have been used: a Dell Alienware desktop with Intel i$9$-$9900$k at $3.6$ GHz ($8$ cores, $16$ threads) microprocessor, $64$ GB RAM, and NVIDIA GeForce RTX $2080$ Ti graphics card with $24$ GB RAM, and also a personal Dell G$7$ laptop with an Intel i$7$-$8750$H at $2.2$ GHz ($6$ cores, $12$ threads) microprocessor, $20$ GB of RAM, and NVIDIA GeForce $1060$ MaxQ graphics card with $6$ GB of RAM have been used in this study.
-Our codes are available on the GitHub page of the paper (\url{https://github.com/mah533/Augmentation-of-ECG-Training-Dataset-with-CGAN}).
+For the rest of the computations, a desktop and a laptop have been used: a Dell Alienware desktop with Intel i$9$-$9900$k at $3.6$ GHz ($8$ cores, $16$ threads) microprocessor, $64$ GB RAM, and NVIDIA GeForce RTX $2080$ Ti graphics card with $24$ GB RAM, and a personal Dell G$7$ laptop with an Intel i$7$-$8750$H at $2.2$ GHz ($6$ cores, $12$ threads) microprocessor, $20$ GB of RAM, and NVIDIA GeForce $1060$ MaxQ graphics card with $6$ GB.
+Our codes are available on the GitHub page of the paper (\url{https://github.com/mah533/Synthetic-ECG-Signal-Generation-using-Probabilistic-Diffusion-Models}).